zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

       * When a Zowe JWT is provided, this scheme value specifies that the service accepts the Zowe JWT.
 No additional processing is done by the API Gateway.
       * When a client certificate is provided, the certificate is transformed into a Zowe JWT, and the southbound service performs the authentication.
       * If the southbound service needs to consume the JWT token from a custom HTTP request header to participate in the Zowe SSO, it is possible to provide a header in the Gateway configuration.
       The HTTP header is then added to each request towards the southbound service and contains the Zowe JWT to be consumed by the service.
-See [Advanced Gateway features configuration](../../user-guide/api-mediation/api-gateway-configuration.md) for more information about the custom HTTP request header.
+See [Customizing the header](../../user-guide/api-mediation/configuration-extender-jwt#adding-a-custom-http-auth-header-to-store-zowe-jwt-token) for more information about the custom HTTP request header.
     * **httpBasicPassTicket**
     This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
       It is necessary to provide a service APPLID in the `authentication.applid` parameter to prevent passticket generation errors.